vukics/cppqed/cpypyqed/doc/userguide.rst

 Because cmake allows different build configurations, there are two versions of cpypyqed:

   * :samp:`import cpypyqed` or :samp:`from cpypyqed import *` for release mode
-  * :samp:`import cpypyqed_d` or :samp:`from cpypyqed_d import *` for debug mode
+  * :samp:`import cpypyqed.debug` or :samp:`from cpypyqed.debug import *` for debug mode

+If one or both of these import statements succeed depend on which configurations are installed.

+Note that importing :samp:`cpypyqed` will fall back to the debug version if the release version is not found, so this should work in both cases.
+Use :samp:`cpypyqed.debug` to force the debug version.
-If you know that your script only will run in either debug or release mode, you can chose the import line that fits your needs.
-However, if you want to choose between debug and release mode upon calling the script, here is one possibility with :py:mod:`argparse`::
+If you want to choose between debug and release mode upon calling the script, here is one possibility with :py:mod:`argparse`::

   import sys